dmtrKovalenko/fframes_ios_demo_project/README.md

 # Build fframes for ios

 This example shows how to cross compile fframes for ios platform and link it with xcode project.

-**IMPORTANT: Most of the swift code was AI generated, it is working but please be extra cautios by integrating this to your app**

-> it is still in beta so access is limited to the beta testers only.
-Apply for beta test https://fframes.studio/
+Including the real metal-powered GPU rendering backend and real-time rendering to the metal drawable canvas.

-Clone this repository, install the rust toolchain for cross compiling to IOS and build the rust library for dedicated target.
+To run this example: clone this repository, install the rust toolchain for cross compiling to IOS and build the rust library for dedicated target.

 ```bash
 rustup target add aarch64-apple-ios